Acquiescence bias: Agreeableness

 A prominent psychological explanation attributes acquiescence bias to social norms that encourage agreeable behaviour.
 Evidence indicates that respondents approach surveys as though they are common conversations.
 A consequence of this is that the conventions that govern conversations influence the interpretation of survey questions and responses to them.
 Accordingly, pressure to conform to such norms and conventions prompts people to agree with stimulus statements.
 Based on research into the "Big Five" personality traits, individuals are predisposed to agreeable behaviour to differing degrees.

 Perceived authority of the interviewer

 An explanation favoured by sociologists is that acquiescence bias is a product of the combination of the inclination to yield to the opinions of high authority individuals, and respondents' perception of the researcher/ interviewer as having higher authority.
 According to this explanation, when selecting answers, a tendency to agree with statements made by the interviewer arises from the respondent's intention of being polite or respectful.
 In support of this, there is evidence that indicates that respondents of lower social status acquiesce more frequently than respondents of higher social status.
 However, several studies have failed to replicate this finding.

 Satisficing

 Acquiescence bias is proposed to be a product of 'satisficing' behaviour.
 'Satisficing' sees respondents select responses that are satisfactory or good enough, rather than engage in 'optimizing,' which produces best possible selection.
 This is done to conserve cognitive energy.

-Social desirability

-Acquiescence bias in surveys has been tested as a result of social desirability: a tendency to provide an answer that would look good or present a responder in a desirable light.
-The study conducted on 703 participants solving Big5 personality test has shown that acquiescence is reduced to a small effect after adjusting the analysis for socially desirable responding, while satisficing becomes negligible.